stanleyfok/nextjs-template/README.md

 ### 💡 Rule: Test Driven Development is encouraged

+Need to write unit test for every modules or UI components

 ### 💡 Rule: Need a file structure favoring writing test cases

 This article says well how to manage the test files: http://www.tysoncadenhead.com/blog/where-should-i-put-javascript-unit-tests/